 If the viewer pays attention to the geographic arrangement of the city in “The Harder They Come”, he/she will be able to examine the covert situations which support and preserve a refined form of colonialism.
 In the opening scenes of the movie, Ivan makes his way out of a rural, and presumed traditional environment, into the modish and vibrant streets of Kingston.
 The journey takes Ivan into the hub of the city where vehicular and human presence increases.
-In the beginning scenes, Ivan sees a light blue convertible drive out of an all-white shopping center with a black man and two black females; in this point-of-view shot, the area appears to be clean, spacious and inhabited by a few people.
+In the beginning scenes, Ivan sees a light blue convertible exiting an all-white shopping center with a black male driver and two black female passengers.
+In this point-of-view shot, the area appears to be clean, spacious and inhabited by a few people.
 The parked cars are privately owned and arranged neatly in their designated parking spots.
-Contrasting this “Uptown” area is the hustle and bustle of “Downtown” Kingston which provides limited space to manoeuvre through.
-There are more public transport vehicles moving haphazardly, to and fro.
-The buses are rickety and overcrowded with passengers and luggage.
+Contrasting this “Uptown” area is the hustle and bustle of “Downtown” Kingston which provides limited space for its occupants to manoeuvre through.
+There are more public transport vehicles moving haphazardly, to and fro; the buses are rickety and overcrowded with passengers and luggage.
 When pedestrians cannot afford to pay the stipulated bus fare, they rely on the hand-cart man instead.
 There are no Chevrolet cars in these scenes; the typical means of transport for the lower-class citizens are buses, carts, bikes and bicycles.
 The areas where the British settled and procreated, along with their favoured compatriots, effectively become commercial and upper-class districts.
 Later, aspiring citizens on the periphery such as Ivan point to these locations with a smile and a wave, hoping to become a propertied bourgeois.

 The film explores the boundaries within the city even further by juxtaposing the images of the posh suburbs with the ramshackle environment of Shantytown.
-The uptown areas Ivan walks through have structures that are built differently and are aesthetically pleasing.
+The uptown areas Ivan visits can be described as aesthetically pleasing.
 The houses are predominantly white with white picket fences complimented by spacious green lawns.
 The trees and flowers that line the fences are beautifully arranged.
 Cars are parked in each yard and the roads are paved, smooth and clean.
 There are no sounds to be heard but the chirping of birds.
 Individuals can be seen reclining in comfort on their front porch such as the haughty female Ivan approaches for a job.
 The woman tells Ivan she does not require a worker and orders Ivan to close the gate behind him, reminding one of the exclusivity that belongs to the rich.
-Even Mr. Ray is seen relaxing in a hammock in his back yard as Jose frantically discusses the issues of the ganja trade.
-Those residing in the pristine areas are usually white or light-skinned individuals.
-Even the glamorous hotels only cater to the well-off.
-Ivan’s stroll through the pool area populated by the wealthy lounging on benches, basking in the sun and swimming in the pool.
+Similarly, Mr. Ray is seen relaxing in a hammock in his back yard as Jose frantically discusses the issues of the ganja trade.
+His comfort reflects that which is seen at the glamorous hotels that only cater to the well-off: Ivan’s stroll through the pool area reveals that it is populated by the wealthy lounging on benches, basking in the sun and swimming in the pool.

 In Kingston, the division of labour also reflects a taking up of what the colonizers left off since the black majority work for the wealthy, Eurocentric minority who often exploit them.
 The poor citizens often occupy the informal market space and are also engaged in manual-labour occupations and industrial work.
 This is exemplified in the film where black men seeking employment form a long line outside a construction site.
 A light-skinned overseer decides whether to employ or reject the men desiring work.
 Even in the hotel scene one witnesses how the black workers cater to the affluent, proudly guarding the white doors.
 As mentioned by Aggrey Brown in Color, Class, and Politics in Jamaica, a black man, with supervisory authority often “abuses his unaccustomed power in dealing with his own and toadies to the white boss” (1).
 Additionally, within the movie the dispossessed no longer cut sugar canes but sell ganja which becomes the postcolonial crop of the village.
 The plant is cultivated by the lower-class population yet the bulk of the profit still finds its way to the bourgeoisie.
 It can be likened to a modern-day plantation with the owner on one side (Mr. Ray) and Jose along with the other traders on the next side as paradoxical free slaves.
 Within the film, not much has changed in the postcolonial city where one’s job description is dependent on colour, background and money.

 The poorer half of the society, as expressed in previous paragraphs, is largely populated by darker hued individuals who, like Ivan, dream of crossing over one day.
 It is interesting to note how the positions of power held in the film are by “brown” men such as Mr. Hilton, Mr. Ray, the radio spokesperson and various drivers of expensive Chevrolet cars.
+This can be compared to the fact that those who reside in the pristine upscale areas are usually white, ‘mixed’ or light-skinned individuals.
 As noted by Fanon, “looking at the immediacies of the colonial context, it is clear what divides this world is first and foremost what species, what race one belongs to.”
-The colonial world espouses a love for “whitedom” and an ambivalence and often rejection of “blackdom”; the white or brown/ light-skinned people are considered civilized and by default, able to access more resources than their “crude” “black” counterparts.
+The colonial world espouses a love for “whitedom” and an ambivalence and often rejection of “blackdom”; the white or brown/ light-skinned people are considered civilized by varying degrees and by default, are able to access more resources than their “crude” “black” counterparts.
 The border dividing the upper classes from the lower classes consists of the police, soldiers and political representatives.
 These individuals monitor and control the common folk in order to prevent an insurgence, similar to the plantation overseer in the colonial period.
 They maintain the invisible walls through the use of their rifle butts, intervening between the maltreated and the exploiter.
 Communication between the two worlds in the film seem futile, one group is always excluded from the world of the other; as expressed by Fanon, “the colonist’s feet can never be glimpsed, except perhaps in the sea, and then you can never get close enough.”
 This is evident when we see how the brown elite drops the roof of his car when Ivan runs up begging some money at the hotel entrance.
 The same can be said of Mr. Hilton who is always being chased by those hoping for a bridge across the social gap.
-Ivan, like the other men with big dreams, call out to Mr. Hilton from behind a latticed fence.
+Ivan, like the other men with big dreams, calls out to Mr. Hilton from behind a latticed fence.
 This is symbolic of the tangible and intangible barriers which separate the prosperous from the needy; a world that excludes yet invites you in and otherizes you if you dare reject it.
 Fanon contends that the human reality is that “you are rich because you are white; you are white because you are rich.”
 This inequity leads many underprivileged citizens to perceive the ruling class and their allies as “Babylon”, “the oppressors” that they will overthrow by any means necessary.
 This explains why the traders would not provide the location of Rhygin even after Mr. Ray brings the ganja trade to a standstill.

 The film, “The Harder They Come”, clearly demonstrates that Jamaican society is divided in matters of labour, infrastructure, leisure, travel and worship.
 The colour and race of individuals often determine how easily they can access the nations’ resources.
-In order to eradicate the mental and literal boundaries colonialism erects, Jamaican society, like most postcolonial landscapes, must confront its antinomy.
+In order to eradicate the mental and literal boundaries colonialism erects, Jamaican society, like most recolonized landscapes, must confront its antinomy.
 Questions must be asked: How best can a country and its government spread its resources/opportunities evenly so that crime does not become a logical alternative, so that capital moves beyond the “brown” or “uptown”?
-In what way can the country re-imagine its people to be more than British imitators in speech and action, bearing in mind that Caribbean people are hybrids, neither fully African nor fully European?
-These answers, along with others, will impact the lives of literal Ivans who often must choose between drawing on their talent or drawing weapons.
+In what way can the country re-imagine its people to be more than British imitators in speech and action, bearing in mind that Caribbean people are creolized?
+These answers, along with others, will impact the lives of literal Ivans who are often faced with an ultimatum of drawing on their talent or drawing weapons.

 Known today as Manor Park Plaza, an area frequented by middle – upper class individuals, typically of lighter hue.